XTB vs stockpile, Who's Better?

 What Languages Do XTB And stockpile Support?

-Being able to chat easily with your online broker is a key element when comparing brokers to find your perfect trading partner.
-Not only for support but to be sure you completely understand everything on their website and inside their app as it is a key factor to success when trading online.
+Being able to chat completely with your trading broker is a key element when comparing brokers to find your perfect trading partner.
+Not only for support but to be sure you understand everything on their website and inside their application as it is a key factor to success when trading forex.

-Below you will find the languages that both XTB and stockpile support.
+Below you will find the languages that both XTB and stockpile offer communication in.

 How Many Clients Do XTB and stockpile Have?

-Both XTB and stockpile are well known and trusted.
-It is really important to work with a broker that is professional and one of the most simple ways of establishing this is by knowing how many clients they already work with.
+Both XTB and stockpile are well established with their client base.
+It is important to work with an online broker that is reputable and one of the easiest ways of understanding this is by knowing how many clients they already work with.

 Below you will find details of how many customers XTB and stockpile are working with